Hi, I’m Susie deVille, Creative Rebel extraordinaire

 I was where you are.
 Lost.
 Numb.
 Frustrated that I couldn’t put my finger on what was missing amidst the so-called success.
-It was from this place that I sought to become my own Creative Rebel, and it was along this Voyage that I discovered the guiding principles I know to be true of life, of business, and of leadership:
+It was from this place that I sought to become my own Creative Rebel, and it was along this Voyage that I discovered the guiding principles I know to be true of life and business:

 1. We must not dull our self-expression

 I bucked classroom policy in the second grade to sit next to a boy who was struggling to write his name.
 With my hand over his, we wrote it together until he could do it on his own.
 It sparked my desire to free people; to unlock their power of expression; to drive others to create consistently and contribute to a positive change in the world.